robertgallup/arduino-DualLFO/README.md

 ArduinoDualLFO
 ==============

-Use PWM and simple low-pass filters on the output to create two simultaneous waveforms from an Arduino
+Use PWM, interrupts and simple low-pass filters on the output to create two simultaneous waveforms from an Arduino

 The LFO's are designed to drive a Voltage-Controlled Oscillator (LFO2) and a Voltage-Controlled Amplitude module (LF01).
 The particular settings of frequency and relative modulation are chosen for this application.